Effect-TS/io/docs/modules/Effect.ts.md

 ## allowInterrupt

-Makes an explicit check to see if any fibers are attempting to interrupt the current fiber, and if so, performs self-interruption.
+This function checks if any fibers are attempting to interrupt the current fiber, and if so, performs self-interruption.

 Note that this allows for interruption to occur in uninterruptible regions.